-Authors keep a record of history through their stories.
+Authors also keep a record of history through their stories.
 They mark time through their observations.
-Their tales create remarkable memories of place, sealing it between the pages of the binding.
+Their tales create remarkable memories of a place, sealing it between the pages of the binding.
 Their books allow us to keep coming back to visit again and again.

 After her grandmother’s death in 1968, Sue Cole promoted the observance of National Authors Day.
 She urged people to write a note to their favorite author on November 1, to “brighten up the sometimes lonely business of being a writer.”
 She also suggested flying the American flag as another way of showing appreciation for the writers who have created American literature.

 HOW TO OBSERVE #NationalAuthorsDay

 Purchase some books by your favorite author to support them.
 Share your favorite novels online while encouraging an aspiring author.
 Use #NationalAuthorsDay to post on social media.